AndreaMariani-AM/AndreaMariani-AM.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.semm.it/'>European School of Molecular Medicine</a>.
+subtitle: <a href='https://www.semm.it/'> European School of Molecular Medicine</a>.
 Milan, Italy

 profile:
   align: right